loyola-chicago-english/graduate-handbook/handbook.md

 ## Program Requirements

-Doctoral students in English who have completed the M.A. degree enter one of three specialized fields.
-Students must meet general course requirements and course requirements of their specialization, pass a Ph.D. qualifying exam, and meet other program requirements, as detailed in the following sections.
+Ph.D. students complete general course requirements and course requirements of their specialization, pass a Ph.D. qualifying exam, and meet other program requirements, as detailed in the following sections and in the university's [Academic Catalog](https://catalog.luc.edu/graduate-professional/graduate-school/arts-sciences/english/english-phd/#curriculumtext).

-### General Course Requirements

-- English 400: Introduction to Graduate Study
-- English 402: Teaching College Composition
-- English 502: Independent Study for Doctoral Qualification (see [English 502])
-- Two courses in critical theory or textual studies; at least one of these two courses must be in critical theory

-### Field-Specific Course Requirements
+### Course Requirements

-Medieval and Renaissance Literature:

-- At least *six* courses in Medieval and Renaissance Literature (numbered 440--459)
-- At least *one* course in Nineteenth-Century Studies (ENGL 460--478 and 490--493)
-- At least *one* course in Modern Literature and Culture (480--489 and 494--499)
-- *Seven* electives to fulfill the 60-hour requirement

-Nineteenth-Century Studies:

-- At least *six *courses in Nineteenth-Century Literature (numbered 470--479, 490--493)
-- At least *one* courses in Medieval or Renaissance Literature (440--459)
-- At least *one* course in Modern Literature and Culture (480--489 and 494--499)
-- *Seven *electives to fulfill the 60-hour requirement

-Modern Literature and Culture (including postmodern and contemporary literatures):

-- At least *six* courses in Modern Literature (numbered 480--489 and 494--499)
-- At least *one* course in Medieval or Renaissance Literature (440--459)
-- At least *one* course in Nineteenth-Century Literature (470--479, 490--493)
-- *Seven* electives to fulfill the 60-hour requirement

-Other courses not listed above may, at the discretion of the Graduate Program Director, count toward one period requirement or another, depending on their specific content in a given semester.
-Also, with approval of the Graduate Program Director, students may take a graduate course in another department for elective credit as long as the course is taught by a professor with a terminal degree (that is, a Ph.D. not an M.A.).

-Students are free to change their field at any time, provided that they are able to fulfill the course requirements for the new field.
+For course requirements, including field-specific requirements, see the [Academic Catalog](https://catalog.luc.edu/graduate-professional/graduate-school/arts-sciences/english/english-phd/#curriculumtext).

 ### Ph.D.
 Qualifying Examination